JoanStinson/UnityDesignPatternsReference/README.md

 # Retro RPG Patterns
-A tiny retro action RPG implementation made applying Software Design Patterns to serve as a guide of reusable solutions that can be applied to common problems.
+A tiny retro action RPG implementation made applying Software Design Patterns to serve as a guide of reusable solutions that can be applied to common problems..

 <p align="center">
   <a>